 What I’m trying to say is you should build out your vehicle at your own pace.
 Everything doesn’t have to be completed at the same time.
 Thoughtful mods that reflect how you use your vehicle are way more useful than haphazard choices that end up costing you more money in the long run.

 The other half of budgeting for overlanding is your daily travel expenses.
-Whether you’re going out for three days or three years, food, communications (Internet/ mobile service) fuel, accommodation, fees (permits/ park fees/ entertainment) and vehicle maintenance and repairs are the main budgeting categories you should consider.
+Whether you’re going out for three days or three years, food, communications, fuel, accommodation, fees, and vehicle maintenance and repairs are the main budgeting categories you should consider.

 While my preferred campsite is a free dispersed spot in a quiet part of a national forest or Bureau of Land Management (BLM) land, that isn’t always available.
-Sometimes you need to be closer to civilization and stay in an organized campground, a hotel/ motel, or a hostel.
+Sometimes you need to be closer to civilization or the dispersed sites are available in limited numbers.

 Buying your own groceries at a local market and making your own food is the least expensive way to eat while you’re on the road.
-Street food in other countries is a viable (and delicious) alternative and is often quite inexpensive.
-But if you’re plunking down $25 or more at each brewery you pass for a burger and couple of beers, that is going to add up fast.
+Street food in other countries is a viable and delicious alternative and is often quite inexpensive.
+But if you’re plunking down $25 or more at each brewery you pass for a burger and a couple of beers, that is going to add up fast.

 A mobile network plan with enough data to allow you to work on the road is going to run you at least $150.00 a month.
-Adding an international plan will allow you to make calls, but doesn’t usually cover your data.
+Adding an international plan will allow you to make calls but doesn’t usually cover your data.
 So, be aware of that when planning your budget.
-Using Wi-Fi in a restaurant, organized campground or RV park, or from a hotel might be your only choice in some matters — especially in the rural U.S. or Latin America.
+Using Wi-Fi in a restaurant, organized campground, RV park, or from a hotel might be your only choice in some matters — especially in the rural U.S. or Latin America.

 What is the point of travel if you don’t have fun along the way?
 Be sure to budget for pricey items like national park entrance fees, museums, movies, tours, and special events.
-Don’t have money for that kind of thing?
-We once got into a lucha libre match in Oaxaca for free by helping the crew set up the ring during the day.
-There’s always a way to barter!
+Keep an eye on social media for community events.
+You never know when you’ll be near a free concert, a street fair, or some other opportunity to dive into local culture.